" V o u s n' i m a g i n e z p a s t o u t c e q u e l e n e u r o f e e d b a c k p e u t f a i r e p o u r v o u s ! "

 Le

-Le neurofeedback pour le Syndrome de Stress Post-Traumatique
+Le neurofeedback dynamique et le Syndrome de

-(SSPT) Si vous ne parvenez pas à lire cette vidéo, cliquez
+Stress Post-Traumatique (SSPT) Si vous ne parvenez pas à lire cette vidéo, cliquez

 ici